Once you’ve submitted your application

 For our standard courses (excluding health courses and some arts courses that require a portfolio or audition), you will receive a decision about your application within 14 days of application submission.

 You'll also be notified by the UCAS Track system if you have been unsuccessful in your application.

 Received an offer?

 If you have received an offer to study with us – congratulations!

-You’ll have another chance to visit us by attending one of our invite-only applicant days, where you’ll be able to think more about starting university life at Plymouth, familiarising yourself with the campus, course facilities and teaching staff, as well as meeting future course mates.
+You’ll have another chance to visit us by attending one of our invite-only offer holder days, where you’ll be able to think more about starting university life at Plymouth, familiarising yourself with the campus, course facilities and teaching staff, as well as meeting future course mates.